kstrauser/pycon-code-of-conduct/tests/test_harassment.md

-# Fixtures

-import "Attendee Procedure for incident handling.md" as attproc import "Staff Procedure for incident handling.md" as staffproc
+from test_common import *

-# Test case: Attendee can privately report harassment to PyCon staff
+# Test case: Attendee can privately report harassment to Staff

 * Fixture